A question of citizenship.

 More generally, I am just curious about the flexibility of NZ citizenship laws and the process of granting citizenship because I too hope to join the NZ citizen ranks in the near future.
 Since I do not have 10 million bucks and am not the darling of any political party, can I instead run for local office with my PR status?
 I already own property, pay taxes, married a Kiwi etc., so if my citizenship application is rejected (presumably on “good character” grounds), can I still make a nuisance of myself at the local political level?

-29 thoughts on “A question of citizenship.
+29 Replies to “A question of citizenship.”

 1. I, too, was under the impression one must be an NZ citizen in order to hold an NZ passport.
 Is Kim Dotcom’s NZ passport genuine or counterfeit?